Aishah Ahmad: Background and education

-Aishah was born in Lagos, to a Nupe Muslim family from Bida, on 26 October 1976.
+Ahmad was born in Lagos, to a Nupe Muslim family from Bida, on 26 October 1976.
 She attended St. Catherine's Primary School, Surulere Lagos, and Zarumai Primary School, Minna Niger State, before proceeding to Federal Government Girls’ College, Bida, for her secondary education.
-Aishah graduated with a BSc degree in Accounting from the University of Abuja, and went on to obtain an MBA in Finance from the University of Lagos and an MSc in Finance and Management from the Cranfield School of Management.
+Ahmad graduated with a BSc degree in Accounting from the University of Abuja and went on to obtain an MBA in Finance from the University of Lagos and an MSc in Finance and Management from the Cranfield School of Management.
 She is an INSEAD Certified Board Director and a recipient of the Economic Development Certificate from the Harvard Kennedy School.
 She is also a Chartered Alternative Investment Analyst (CAIA) and a Chartered Financial Analyst (CFA) charterholder.

 Career

-Prior to her appointment at the Central Bank of Nigeria in 2018, she was an accomplished banker, investment manager, financial expert and corporate executive.
-Most recently, she served as Executive Director, Retail Banking at Diamond Bank Plc.
+Prior to her appointment at the Central Bank of Nigeria in 2018, Ahmad was an accomplished banker, investment manager, financial expert and corporate executive, having served as Executive Director of Retail Banking at Diamond Bank Plc.

-She started out in the private sector as an auditor at Z.O.
+Ahmad started out in the private sector as an auditor at Z.O.
 Ososanya & Company, and then as Chief Financial Officer at Manstructs Group Ltd.